kgisl/pythonFDP/units/glossary.md

 A value all by itself is a simple expression, and so is a variable.
 Evaluating a variable gives the value that the variable refers to.

+	pi = 3.141569  # is an assignment statement
+	radius
+	2 * pi * radius   # is an expression that evaluates to

 ## file object